Move Fast, but Don’t Break Things: Introducing the Experimental Schema (With New Experimental Features) in TimescaleDB 2.4

 If you are an existing user:

-- Timescale Cloud: TimescaleDB 2.4 is now the default for all new services on Timescale Cloud, and any of your existing services will be automatically upgraded during your next scheduled maintenance.
+- Timescale: TimescaleDB 2.4 is now the default for all new services on Timescale, and any of your existing services will be automatically upgraded during your next scheduled maintenance.

-- Managed Service for TimescaleDB: TimescaleDB 2.4 will be coming in the next few weeks.
+- Managed Service for TimescaleDB: TimescaleDB 2.4 will come in the next few weeks.

 - Self-managed TimescaleDB: Here are upgrade instructions to upgrade to TimescaleDB 2.4.